michaelh23/bms_processingclass/content/activities/index.md

 ## Activity 15

 Think about a grading system where numbers are turned into letters.

+Use this grading scale:

+- A - 90 to 100%
+- B - 80 to 89%
+- C - 70 to 79%
+- D - 60 to 69&
+- F - 59% or below

 Fill in the blanks in the following code to complete the boolean expressions.

 	var grade = random(0,100);